|What's New at All Saints?|

 And because it's the weekend of Bedworth's Folk Festival, we'll be open all day on Saturday 27 Nov, right until 7 pm, for food and hot drinks while visitors look at the Christmas trees or join the folk music activities upstairs.
 On the Sunday morning, the 11 am service will have a Folk theme.
 Visiting musicians are invited to join a rehearsal in church on the Saturday evening at 5.15 pm.

 Watch this Space

 Watch this Space is an alternative worship event aimed at 15-29 year-olds (although we're quite happy if younger teenagers turn up, as long as they are in Year 9 or above).
 So what to expect?
-Cake, hot chocolate, an icebreaker activity, Bible-based discussion in small groups and some informal worship.
-We meet every month and our next date is 20 July.
+Food, hot chocolate, an icebreaker activity, Bible-based discussion in small groups and some informal worship.
+We meet every month and our next date is 17 Jan 2016.
 We start at 8.00 pm and finish at 9.15 pm.

 Our next Xpress Creations date is 16 Jan 2016.
 Come along at 10.30 am for some free craft and Lego-making activities, ending with bacon batches at about 11.45 am.
 All welcome.

 Eight Essential Qualities for Healthy, Growing Churches